Xer0bit/testbook/README.md

 ### Recap of the Main Points - Recap of the main points covered in the book.

-Apologies for the confusion, but according to the structure provided, Chapter 12 does not contain the fourth paragraph.
-The next part to be written is the Conclusion if needed.I'm sorry for any confusion earlier, there's no command like "!c".
-But now we can proceed with the writing process for Conclusion or any other remaining parts of the book.With respect to the book outline provided, Chapter 12 consists of 3 paragraphs only.
-However, I'd be happy to provide an additional paragraph in case you need.
-Let's thoroughly discuss how societal empathy plays a crucial role in neurofeedback acceptance:

 Paragraph 4:

 Often, the acceptance of new developments such as neurofeedback is not only about their scientific validity or accessibility, but it as much about societal attitudes.
 We live in a society where mental health is still stigmatized and misunderstood to a certain extent.
 This attitude can extend to tools like neurofeedback that aim to address mental health.
 Therefore, it is crucial for us as a society to become more empathetic, perceptive, and open-minded to the merits of neurofeedback.